 (Number in parentheses is the fighter's rank in the last bantamweight list.)

 1. Dominick Cruz (1): Cruz's upcoming bantamweight title defense against Demetrious Johnson will be shown on Versus, not on pay-per-view, a further illustration of how the bantamweight class hasn't really been fully integrated into the UFC.
 But it's a great deal for fans to get a pay-per-view-worthy fight for free.

 2. Joseph Benavidez (4): When he's not fighting Cruz, he dominates: Benavidez is 15-2 in his career, with the two losses coming to Cruz and the 15 wins featuring eight submissions, three TKOs and four unanimous decisions, none of which was close.

-(2): The former WEC bantamweight champion, whose only loss came to Cruz, will almost certainly get the next shot at the bantamweight belt if he can beat Urijah Faber at UFC 139 in November.
+3. Brian Bowles (2): The former WEC bantamweight champion, whose only loss came to Cruz, will almost certainly get the next shot at the bantamweight belt if he can beat Urijah Faber at UFC 139 in November.

 4. Urijah Faber (3): Even though he just lost to Cruz in his last fight, beating Bowles might be enough for Faber to get another shot at the bantamweight title.
 In a largely overlooked weight class, Faber is still the most popular fighter, and he's the only bantamweight the UFC would put in a pay-per-view main event.